xorhex/IDAExtras/README.md

 ## Install

-Drop idaextras and IDAExtras.py into IDA's plugin directory.
+Drop idaextras directory and IDAExtras.py into IDA's plugin directory.

 ## What Are These Enhancements?